ksharindam/qalculator/README.md

 # Qalculator

-A simple and scientific Calculator written in PyQt4
+A simple and scientific Calculator written in PyQt5

-**Dependency** = python3, python3-pyqt4

 ### Description